ecs-vlc/iridis-light-monitoring/README.md

 ![alt text](https://github.com/ecs-vlc/iridis-light-monitoring/blob/main/media/front-end-example-1.png)

 Things to do in the future:
+  0. Add the new nodes and partitions a100.
   1. Create a dummy user to connect to iridis5.
   2. Talk to isolutions to setup a DNS address, sth like: iridis-light-monitoring.ecs.soton.ac.uk
   3. Add more stuff and improve the code.